 About Tilburg Science Hub

-Tilburg Science Hub (TSH) is an online resource that helps individual researchers, data scientists, and teams to efficiently carry out data- and computation-intensive projects.
+Tilburg Science Hub (TSH) is a platform helping individual researchers, data scientists and their teams to efficiently work on empirical research projects.
 It provides information about workflow and data management and tutorials that teach researchers how to organize and document their data and code, so the research becomes sustainable and reproducible.
 This in turn leads to time savings and transparency in the process.

 Why was Tilburg Science Hub developed?